Confession time : I am a bit squeamish about putting acid on my face.

 Replace the lid tightly to make sure the pads stay wet and clean

-So as you can see from the picture below, it has an embossed texture on one side.
+As you can see from the picture below, it has an embossed texture on one side.

 The other side is smoother, but my shitty camera work prevented me to show it clearly, so you just have to trust me on that.

 In addition to BHA exfoliation, the embossed side provides a bit of physical exfoliation.
-If you are too worried that you might get more exfoliation than needed (ahem, like yours truly), you can just use the smoother side.
+If you are worried that you might get more exfoliation than needed (ahem, like yours truly), you can just use the smoother side.
 This is actually great for acid-noobs because you can decide which level of exfoliation you are comfortable with.

 I kinda expect it to smell citrusy since it has orange peel oil in it, combined with tea-tree.
 Well, it has a more fresh, medicinal, anti-acne (?) scent to it.
 It is not exactly pleasing but it does not bother me as well.